Superfund Site: PARA-CHEM SOUTHERN, INC., SIMPSONVILLE, SC

 At this time, the remedy at the Para-Chem Southern Inc. site currently protects human health and the environment because highly contaminated sludge and soil have been excavated and removed, groundwater recovery and treatment continues to effectively prevent downgradient migration and reduce contaminant concentrations in groundwater, and institutional controls have been implemented to restrict groundwater and soil exposure pathways.

 However, in order to achieve the long term groundwater clean up goals, the groundwater extraction and treatment system must continue to be optimized and monitored.
 One current focus is on indentifying and treating residual source material that remains in the subsurface in order to reduce the mass of contaminants migrating to groundwater.
-The clean up team is also making improvements to the extracting system to optimize the efficiency fo the system.
+To that end, three in-situ chemical oxidation systems (ISCO) are currently operating in conjunction with the groundwater extraction and treatment system.
+The purpose of the ISCO systems, which are part of a treatability study, is to determine whether ISCO is an effective method of reducting chlorinated solvents in the shallow saturating soil zone.
+The clean up team has made improvements to the extracting system to optimize the efficiency fo the system.

 If you need documents that are not yet 508 compliant, please contact the National 508 Coordinator, Dorothy Semazzi, at Semazzi.Dorothy@epa.gov.